rethinkdb/rethinkdb/NOTES.md

  * RethinkDB can now be compiled with GCC 5.3 (#5635)
 * JavaScript driver
  * Renamed the `username` option of the `r.connect` command to `user`.
-The `username` option is still supported for backwards-compatiblity with existing code (#5659)
+The `username` option is still supported for backwards-compatibility with existing code (#5659)
  * Improved the error message shown when connecting with the 2.3 driver to an older server (#5667)
 * Python driver